 It’s a well known fact that about 80-95% of traders lose money.
 Trading without a defined plan is a major contributor.
-Take a look at our infographic below, use it to help develop your trading strategy and, if you find it useful, don’t forget to share it with your friends.
+We’ve broken down a typical plan from an experienced trader for you to use to help develop your trading strategy.
+If you find it useful, don’t forget to share it with your friends.

 A clearly defined trading strategy

 Having a clearly defined plan alone is not going to make us profitable in the markets but it is one piece of the puzzle to becoming a successful trader.
 If you have a clearly defined trading strategy and the discipline to follow that plan, then you are more likely to succeed in trading.

 You may think that developing your own strategy is a waste of time, as there are plenty of strategies that can be found or bought elsewhere.
 However, when you use someone else’s strategy it’s likely you will not always trade it correctly or try to modify it.
 This is because the trader designing the strategy is unlikely to have known you and therefore would not have tailored it to your specific needs.
 A strategy does not need to be totally original and developing a strategy doesn’t involve searching for that ‘special, hidden gem that no one else knows about’.

 Here are eleven steps that will enable you to create your own strategies and, hopefully, lead you to become a profitable trader.